ulelab/clipplotr/README.md

 * `-l` or `--labels` can be used to supply the unique names for the CLIP tracks and the order should match `--xlinks`.
 If not provided, the first 10 characters of the CLIP filename is used instead.

-* `-c` or `--colours` can be used to supply the colours for the CLIP tracks and the order should match `--xlinks`.
+* `-c` or `--colours` can be used to supply the colours in hexadecimal format for the CLIP tracks and the order should match `--xlinks`.
 If not provided, a default set of colours are automatically generated up to a maximum of 10 tracks.

 * `--groups` can be used to supply the group to which each CLIP track belongs and can be used to facet the CLIP plot.
 There should be an entry for each track and the order should match `--xlinks`.
 If not provided CLIP tracks are all plotted together.